-Board Policy 8430 - Release of Student Information and Access to Student Records student records, as indicated in the Family Educational Rights and Privacy Act of 1974 as amended, the following regulations and procedures are effective.
+Board Policy 8430 - Release of Student Information and Access to Student Records

+John A. Logan College maintains individual records and information about students for the purpose of providing educational, vocational, and personal services to the student.
+For the purpose of complying with federal regulations regarding the access to student records, as indicated in the Family Educational Rights and Privacy Act of 1974 as amended, the following regulations and procedures are effective.
 These policies shall be printed on an annual basis in the school newspaper and/or in the College Catalog.